KRR-Oxford/OWL2Vec-Star/case_studies/helis_membership/README.md

-Here are the instructions for reproducing the results of membership prediction on HeLis.
+Here are the instructions for reproducing the results of class membership prediction on HeLis.

 - unzip files.tar.gz for files by pre-processing.